AdiPadi2703/HARQ-Soft-Combining-Using-BiLSTMs/README.md

 ## Note from the Authors
 The paper is still under review and has not been published yet.
 Therefore, we have not included the model architecture and other novel ideas discussed in the paper.
 For further clarification, please raise an issue or contact any of the authors.

+Link to the Conference: [International Conference on Smart Systems and Wireless Communication(SSWC2024)](https://www.jiscollege.ac.in/sswc2024/)